Leisure Suit Larry, Al Lowe’s gaming legacy, Part 1

 While Sierra On-Line would struggle around the time of the North American Video Game Recession in 1983, a partnership with IBM would make the company reinvent the adventure game and herald it into the mainstream with Roberta’s hugely successful King’s Quest.

-Sierra On-Line would come to an agreement with The Walt Disney Company to develop educational games based on different Disney characters.
-Disney, at the time, didn’t have its own developers and with Sierra On-Line’s earlier and successful graphic adventures, the company was a great fit to realize some of the many beloved Disney characters.
-Lowe’s background in music and experience with educational games made him a perfect choice to work on the new endeavors.
+Sierra would come to an agreement with The Walt Disney Company, leading to the development of educational games centered around various Disney characters.
+At the time, Disney did not have its own team of developers, and Sierra On-Line, with its track record of successful graphic adventures, proved to be an excellent fit for bringing the beloved Disney characters to life in digital form.
+Given Lowe’s background in music and expertise in educational games, he was the perfect candidate to work on the new endeavors.

 Sierra’s venture with The Walt Disney Company resulted in three educational titles published in 1984 (bottom row).
 The titles were later released in 1986 (top row).